sveinbjornt/ensk.is/README.md

 ## Deployment

-The ensk.is an ASGI web application implemented using the [FastAPI](https://fastapi.tiangolo.com/) Python web framework.
+Ensk.is an ASGI web application implemented using the [FastAPI](https://fastapi.tiangolo.com/) Python web framework.
 To deploy it, you need to set up a Python virtual environment (3.8+) and install dependencies: